What is the L.E.A.D. Program?

 - Campus Involvement (Serve in an elected position, volunteer position, student employment, member or leader of a group/team, etc.)

 - Find a place where you can practice leadership skills and create positive change

 - Document at least 30 hours

-- Community Service (Impact Pueblo, fall and spring through SEAL, and Martin Luther King Jr. Day of Service)
+- Community Service (Impact Pueblo, Fall and Spring through S.E.A.L.
+Office, and Martin Luther King Jr. Day of Service)